xiaosanmeng/Bus-Schedule-Optimization/README.md

 **Note**: Passenger miles = vehicle miles x average number of passengers on vehicle.
 Normalizing by passenger miles allows for comparison between vehicles carrying different numbers of passengers

+# Code
+##  Prerequisites
+You can install the necessary dependencies by running the requirements.txt file.
+ - Python 3x
+ - Numpy
+ - Pandas
+ - Matplotlib
+ - Seaborn
+ - Requests

+## Transloc API
+The Transloc API provides API calls that can be used to retrieve a list of Agencies.
+Using an Agency ID, we can get a list of routes for a particular agency.
+We can also get location, arrival time, compass and passenger occupancy data for buses operating on a particular route.
+More information can be found on the Transloc API website.

+We use the Requests library to make API requests and retrieve the passenger occupancy data.
+The code factors in the API request rate limit and ensure that it does not exceed the limit.

+## Storing the Data
+The sampled passenger occupancy data for each bus is stored in a new line within a CSV file alongwith the current timestamp using the CSV library.

+## Data Visulization
+A Pandas dataframe is created for each bus route (CSV columns) and the heatmaps and thresolding graphs were created using the Seaborn and Matplotlib heatmap functionality.

 # References